lesfurets/zeno-pixel/README.md

 #ZENO

 Improve your Continuous Delivery workflow by automating visual/css regression detection.
-Zeno is [NodeJS](http://nodejs.org) based application able to take screenshots and compare them with a previous version or another environment.<br>
+Zeno is a [NodeJS](http://nodejs.org) application able to take screenshots and compare them with a previous version or another environment.<br>
 Using [PhantomJS](http://phantomjs.org/) or [SlimerJS](http://slimerjs.org/), Zeno has the ability to emulate the mobile or tablet version of a website

 See the [Getting started guide](https://github.com/lesfurets/zeno-pixel/blob/master/docs/getting-started.md) to have further explanations on how to use Zeno.